List of Marvel Comics characters: I: Isca the Unbeaten

-Isca was among those recruited to fight in the X of Swords tournament on behalf of Arakko.
-She dueled Captain Britain in the first round and won, shattering her opponent into glass-like pieces.
-Though she won all subsequent challenges she participated in, the Krakoa team managed to win the tournament.
-Annihilation, refusing to accept defeat, summoned the full might of Amenth's forces to conquer Krakoa.
-Isca initially fought against the Krakoan mutants.
-When the arrival of the X-Men, the Captain Britain Corps, and the Vescora turned the battle in Krakoa's favor, her powers again compelled her to defect to the opposing side.
-At the battle's conclusion, Isca traveled to Earth with the rest of the Arakkii mutants and claimed a seat on Arakko's ruling body, the Great Ring of Arakko (though she abstained from voting so her powers would not influence other members' votes).
-She later assisted Magneto in terraforming Mars to be a suitable home for Arakko and traveled there when the island was relocated.
+Isca is recruited to fight in the X of Swords tournament on behalf of Arakko.
+When the arrival of the X-Men, the Captain Britain Corps, and the Vescora turn the battle in Krakoa's favor, Isca's powers compel her to defect to the opposing side.
+At the battle's conclusion, Isca travels to Earth with the rest of the Arakkii mutants and claims a seat on Arakko's ruling body, the Great Ring of Arakko.